Medicines that should no longer be prescribed for sort term minor ailments are:

 For more information, please visit the Healthwatch England website.

-You can also find out more about the questions you can ask your doctor to get the most out of your consultation by visiting the NHS Choices website.
+You can also find out more about the questions you can ask your doctor to get the most out of your consultation by visiting the NHS UK website.

 Macmillan Cancer Support: Cancer Information Videos in British Sign Language